How to make the most of Halloween! With Michele Knight

 I love Halloween and how it’s become so popular over the years.
-We tend to make it a big deal at our house by having a big party, but this also includes honouring and connecting with loved ones that have passed on.
-In the ancient Celtic calendar, October 31st marked the division of the year and end of the season of light and the start of winter and is also known as Samhain.
+We tend to make it a big deal at our house by having a big event.
+But this also includes honouring and connecting with loved ones that have passed on.
+In the ancient Celtic calendar, October 31st marked the division of the year.
+In addition, the end of the season of light and the start of winter.
+It is also known as Samhain.
 It’s the night the barrier between our world and the spirit world is at its thinnest.
 So, Halloween or All Hallow’s Eve, is the perfect time to deepen your medium skills if you have them.

-Originally to avoid being visited by evil spirits, people wore masks and costumes – and this is where our modern tradition of Halloween costumes began.
+Originally to avoid being visited by evil spirits, people wore masks and costumes.
+This is where our modern tradition of Halloween costumes began.
 I love this modern take and you can often seen me running around dressed as a vampire or zombie – usually the weekend after Halloween, when friends come over and we scare ourselves silly and decorate the whole house like a haunted castle.

 With the advent of Christianity, Halloween like many pagan traditions, was incorporated into the Christian calendar and became All Saints on November 1 and All Souls on November 2 and in Latin America the Day of the Dead.